thirumurthis/Learnings/REST/Notes.md

      - Status (did the request succeed, failed)
      - Header (tells the body of the content type : text)
      - Content (response text from server)

+### HTTP Reqeuest and response is stateless, short lived.